-ASSISTANT/ ASSOCIATE PROFESSOR, Alaska Pacific University (APU) invites applications for Assistant/ Associate Professors of Nursing with demonstrated professional teaching experience.
-Applicants must have a desire to teach associate degree nursing students using a culturally safe curriculum that recognizes the needs of Alaska Native people and rural communities.
+ASSISTANT/ ASSOCIATE PROFESSOR, Alaska Pacific University (APU) invites applications for Assistant/ Associate Professors of Nursing with demonstrated professional teaching experience and a medical-surgical nursing or critical care background.
+Applicants must have the desire to teach both practical nursing and associate degree nursing students using a culturally safe curriculum that recognizes the needs of Alaska Native people and rural communities.

 SALARY: Salary is dependent upon educational preparation and teaching experience and is prescribed by a university-wide salary range.
 APU is a non-tenure college; faculty are eligible for multiyear appointments after initial contracts.

-QUALIFICATIONS: To meet accreditation standards, candidates must have a Master’s degree in nursing at a minimum and licensure as a nurse in Alaska is preferred.
+QUALIFICATIONS: To meet accreditation standards, candidates must have a Master’s degree in nursing at a minimum, and licensure as a nurse in Alaska is preferred.
 Candidates should be able to demonstrate expertise and core clinical competency.
-Successful candidates include those with proficiency teaching with active learning strategies and student mentoring, or those with extensive professional experience and clinical practice.
+Successful candidates include those with proficient teaching with active learning strategies and student mentoring or those with extensive professional experience and clinical practice.

 APPLICATION PROCESS: Please complete the Application for Employment – up through the “How did you hear about us?” section as well as the Background Check forms.
 The rest of the form may be skipped as education and experience will be included in your Curriculum Vitae (CV).
 The Equal Opportunity Self Report is optional.
 Please upload your CV (in a .txt, .doc, or .pdf) at the end of the application form.
 Additional documents noted below should be emailed to firstname.lastname@example.org.
 If your CV exceeds 4 MB, please include it with the other documents.